Qafoo/ezpublish-kernel/doc/specifications/proposed/language_decorator/specification.md

 our custom implementation without dispatching anything to the original implementation those potential additional information would be lost.

-@TODO: Loading / wrappings fields?
-What are sensible helpers here besides what already exists?

 SPI Analysis
 ------------